suptejas/turbocharge/README.md

 A turbocharged way of installing all the packages you would ever want!
 Turbocharge automatically tests if the installed packages work are working correctly for you!

+### Avaliability
+From the next update, TurboCharge will support Windows, MacOS And Debian-Based Operating Systems!

 ## Installation

 Turbocharge can be installed using PyPI: